 Net change in fund balance - governmental fund \$ 286,970 Amounts reported for governmental activities in the statement of activities are different because: Capital assets are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
 This is the amount by which additions to capital assets of \$0 is less than depreciation expense of (\$16,819) in the period.
-(16,819) (10,017) In the statement of activities, compensated absences are measured by the amounts earned during the fiscal year.
+(16,819) In the statement of activities, compensated absences are measured by the amounts earned during the fiscal year.
 In governmental funds, however, expenditures for these items are measured by the amount financial resources used (essentially the amounts paid).
 This fiscal year, vacation earned exceeded the amount used by \$14,498.
 (14,498) In governmental funds, pension costs are recognized when employer contributions are made.
 In the statement of activities, pension costs are recognized on the accrual basis.
-This fiscal year, the difference between accrual basis pension costs (1,00) and actual employer contributions was: (55,144) , , , In governmental funds, OPEB costs are recognized when employer contributions are made.
+This fiscal year, the difference between accrual basis pension costs and actual employer contributions was: (55,144) In governmental funds, OPEB costs are recognized when employer contributions are made.
 In the statement of activities, OPEB costs are recognized on the accrual basis.
-This fiscal year, the difference between accrual basis OPEB costs and actual employer contributions was: (27,942) Change in not most in a consequent of the Change in net position - governmental activities \$ 172,567
+This fiscal year, the difference between accrual basis OPEB costs and actual employer contributions was: - (27,942) Change in net position - governmental activities \$ 172,567